luke-ho/line-muncher/README.md

 The muncher will fork off a child process and print out, line-by-line, the contents of the file passed in.

 In the scripts/ directory, there are two files: generate_tests.c and generate_tests.py.
-When "make" is ran, it will generate a gen_tests binary that will output numbers within a given range to a file
+When "make" is ran, it will generate a gen_tests binary that will output numbers within a given range to a file.

-The python script (scripts/generate_tests.py) will put each new number on a separate line for more testing if required
+The python script (scripts/generate_tests.py) will put each new number on a separate line for more testing if required.

 gen_tests binary will put each new number back to back and spit it all out as a single line.